pymc-devs/pymc-examples/myst_nbs/case_studies/multilevel_modeling.myst.md

 ### Prediction

-Gelman (2006) used cross-validation tests to check the prediction error of the unpooled, pooled, and partially-pooled models
+{cite:t}`gelman2006multilevel` used cross-validation tests to check the prediction error of the unpooled, pooled, and partially-pooled models

 **root mean squared cross-validation prediction errors**: